lionstrykes10911/CEE/README.md

 This in not to compete with PAC, but to try and have a more stable, optimized and less performance heavy version of it.
 This probably won't have stuff for a good while until I get actual proper time to do stuff.

-Note for later parts:
--Folder parts.
--Try keeping the editor less cluttered.
+Note to self for later parts: <br/> -Folder parts. <br/> -Try keeping the editor less cluttered.